Can You Eat Largemouth Bass? Safety, Taste & Cooking Guide (July 2026)

 Fishing Regulations and Limits

 Always check current regulations before fishing, as limits change based on population assessments.
-Many states now encourage harvest of smaller bass through slot limits.
+Many states now encourage harvest of smaller bass through slot limits and bonus programs.

 StateDaily LimitSize Restrictions